IELTS Cue Card Sample 27 - Describe a musical event in your country

 Tips for answering this Cue card topic:

-Q. What type music is famous in your country?
+Q. What type of music is famous in your country?

 A. In my country almost all types of music are popular.
 I would say that although pop is a little more renowned, it doesn't mean that other kinds of music like rock, jazz and metal aren't rife as well.
 International music constitutes a big part of people's entertainment, especially at bars and night clubs.
 In addition, in Greece which is the country I was born, traditional music plays a really essential role as at the majority of music events, the country music has the predominant role and makes everyone's time exciting and hilarious.

-Q. What are influences of western music in teenagers in your country?
+Q. What are the influences of western music in teenagers in your country?

 Tip: The answer given is totally subjective and concerns my country of birth.
 If you come from or live in a country that western music is really popular just mention it and try to give some details.
 It is really pleasant when someone learns something useful that they were not aware of before in a conversation.